SulizLina/Heart-Disease/heartdisease.md

 ### Data Type:
-Our dataset has 14 objects (attributes). our class label is the target.
+Our dataset has 14 objects (attributes).
+Our class label is the target.
 It is binary type which has value 0= no disease , 1=disease.

 |Attributes name|Description|Data type|Possible values|
 |---------------|-----------|---------|---------------|